Hankou

 Hankou, alternately romanized as Hankow (漢口 (汉口, Hànkǒu)), was one of the three towns (the other two were Wuchang and Hanyang) merged to become modern-day Wuhan city, the capital of the Hubei province, China.
 It stands north of the Han and Yangtze Rivers where the Han flows into the Yangtze.
-Hankou is connected by bridges to its triplet sister towns Hanyang (between Han and Yangtze) and Wuchang (on the south side of the Yangtze).
+Hankou is connected by bridges to its triplet sister towns Hanyang (between Han and Yangtze) and Wuchang (on the southern side of the Yangtze).

-Hankou is the main port of Hubei province and the single largest port in the middle reaches of Yangtze.
+Hankou is the main port of Hubei Province and the single largest port in the middle reaches of Yangtze.

 History

 The city's name literally means "Mouth of the Han", from its position at the confluence of the Han with the Yangtze River.
-The name appears in a Tang Dynasty poem by Liu Changqing.
+The name appears in a Tang dynasty poem by Liu Zhangqing.
 Other historical names for the city include Xiakou (夏口), Miankou (沔口), and Lukou (魯口).